Night Dread

 CUP OF JOE Even though you’re tired, so tired, try and keep off the caffeine.
 Not only will it stimulate you long after you have finished your cup (up to 8 hours!), if you’re breastfeeding it may stimulate baby too.

 BE SMART Try and ditch your smart phone to check the time of feeds or fiddle on before bed.
-We know that looking at a smart phone within half an hour before bed reduces your Melatonin by 50%.
+We used to think that looking at a smart phone within half an hour before bed reduced your Melatonin by 50%.
+It’s been debunked but there are still more relaxing things to do and you might spend pressure sleep minutes doom scrolling if you’re not disciplined about it.

 BOOBS Research has shown that breastfeeding/co-sleeping mothers have the best quality sleep and more hours.
 Breastfeeding enhances Melatonin and Serotonin levels and, if you can master the art of feeding lying down, you barely even have to move from the comfy spot in bed.